sjaehn/BJumblr/README.md

 Select between (live) audio stream or a sample file as source.
 In the sample mode you can select an audio file (supported formats include wav, aiff, au, sd2, flac, caf, ogg, and mp3) and the range of the audio file to be used.
+Set the start and the end point of the playback range by dragging the respective vertical yellow line.
+You can also zoom in and out by resizing the horizontal scroll bar.
 The playback of the selected range now always starts with the first step in the sequencer.

 You can also choose if the sample is played as a loop or not.
 But this will only be relevant if the selected range is shorter than the sequencer loop.